cbeimers113/rumil/docs/cli/README.md

 | `run` | `r` | Executes the given source code* | `rumil run example.rum` | `rumil r example.rum` |
 | `debug` | `d` | Executes the given source code* with runtime logs | `rumil debug example.rum` | `rumil d example.rum` |
 | `build` | `b` | Builds the given source code into an executable binary | `rumil build example.rum` | `rumil b example.rum` |

-### *Running a Rumil Source File
-When a Rumil program is run directly with the `run` or `debug` command, the source file must contain exactly one main function.
-The program's name is determined by the name of the source file that contains the main function.
-The name of the program and any arguments that were passed to the CLI after the runtime after the file name are passed as part of the invocation metadata.